The Good Girl poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Good Girl against these established plot points, we can identify how Miguel Arteta utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Good Girl within the drama genre.

 Miguel Arteta's Structural Approach